Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/02/include-javascript-and-typescript-tests-in-visual-studio.md

 :img{src="/img/2013/02/javascript-tests-gulp-visual-studio.png" alt="JavaScript Tests in Visual Studio with Gulp" loading="lazy"}

 To make things really sweet, you will probably want to run your tests every time you build.
-Just right click on the “test” task in Task Runner Explorer and select “Bindings” -&gt; “After Build”.
+Just right click on the “test” task in Task Runner Explorer and select “Bindings” > “After Build”.
 This just adds the following comment to the top of your Gulp file, which Visual Studio uses to hook into the tasks:

 ```javascript
 /// <binding AfterBuild='test' />